 Wow that’s a mouthful of a title.
 I want to outline my WordPress development process when I’m doing client work.
-I see some freelancers doing odd stuff sometimes that makes me really scratch my head.
-Like doing dev on a client server or editing locally but uploading every change or new file.
+I see some freelancers doing odd stuff sometimes that makes me really atch my head.
+Like doing dev on a client server or editing locally but uploading every change.
+Check the 25PC services and tools.

 That’s just crazy but whatever floats your boat.